JoshHaywood/JoshHaywood/README.md

 I'm an aspiring Web Developer currently studying BSC Web Development.

-- 🔭 I’m currently working on a game reviewing app
+- 🔭 I’m currently working on creating the 3rd itteration of my portfolio site
-- 🌱 I’m currently learning React and Tailwind
+- 🌱 I’m currently learning React, Tailwind and Material UI

 I have a background in mixed software such as: